dirigeants/klasa/guides/Building Your Bot/CreatingACustomMemberGateway.md

 	async run(guild) {

-		// just incase of an outage, check if the guild is avialable, and also check if we are preserving configs. if (!guild.available || this.client.options.preserveConfigs) return;
+		// just in case of an outage, check if the guild is available, and also check if we are preserving configs. if (!guild.available || this.client.options.preserveConfigs) return;

 		// filter all the entries which start with the guild id (all of the guilds members, which we are storing)